ipChrisLee/bjtu-simd-proj/README.md

 * [This wiki article](https://www.armadeus.org/wiki/index.php?title=NEON_HelloWorld) for neon demo.
 * [This answer in stackoverflow](https://stackoverflow.com/a/46811527/17924585) for help on how to static link library.
 * [This blog](https://ughe.github.io/2018/07/19/qemu-aarch64) for help on how to run elf in qemu-aarch64 when dynamic linking failed.

+## High light

+1. Docker development and convinient run in server.
+2. Qemu support in docker to enable local test (host x86, but arm elf).
+3. Fully tested.
+Every layer is tested.
+4. Simple switch in std and simd code.
+5. Robust test result.
+By using `See` data structure and user defined `malloc` to avoid time spend on `malloc` and get precise result.
+Use `static inline` functions to prevent the effect of unrelated part of program when comparing.
+6. Simd impl for every layer.